OhadR/Authentication-Flows-client/README.md

 Authentication-Flows
 ====================

-This project is a web-app client, that uses Spring Security, and in addition uses the "authentication-flows" jar.
+This project is a web-app client, that writen on top of Spring Security, and uses the "authentication-flows" JAR.
 The  "authentication-flows" project is here (under oAuth sample): https://github.com/OhadR/oAuth2-sample/tree/master/authentication-flows The Authentication-Flows has its own dependencies; read about it in its own README.